heathermiller/spores/README.md

 - `C.super.x` or `C.super[M].x` where `C` references a class and `x` references a stable member of the super class or designated parent class `M` of `C`.
 The prefix `super` is taken as a shorthand for `C.super` where `C` is the name of the class directly enclosing the reference.

 A path refers to an object, that is, it ends with an identifier.

+### Uglies

+- Right now, `capture` method has to be imported.
+This is less than desirable, but it's this way because we couldn't figure out how to obtain the symbol of the capture method if capture is defined inside the `spores` package object.
+Error:

+    [error] /Users/hmiller/Dropbox/git-shared/spores/src/main/scala/scala/spores/package.scala:81: type mismatch;
+    [error]  found   : spores.type
+    [error]  required: AnyRef
+    [error] Note that spores extends Any, not AnyRef.
+    [error] Such types can participate in value classes, but instances [error] cannot appear in singleton types or in reference comparisons.
+    [error]     val captureSym = typeOf[spores.type].member(newTermName("capture"))
+    [error]                             ^
+    [error] one error found